 As a general precaution swimming should be avoided during and for at least one day after heavy rain at ocean beaches, or if there are signs of stormwater pollution such as discoloured water or floating debris.

 Beach Suitability Grades for Kiama Municipal Council ocean beaches

 Ocean beaches

-All 5 ocean beaches were graded as Good in 2022-2023.
+All 5 ocean beaches were graded as Very Good or Good in 2023-2024.